OrthoFinder/RECUR/docs/installation.markdown

   ```
   This will delete both the environment and all files related to RECUR.
 If you plan to use RECUR again in the future, you’ll need to recreate the environment and reinstall the package.

   > Note: If python3 doesn't work, try using python instead, or check your `/usr/bin` directory to determine which version of Python is installed on your system.
-Please note that the current version of RECUR requires Python version 3.9 or higher, but no greater than 3.13.
+Please note that the current version of RECUR requires Python version 3.9 or higher.

 #### Installation via make/gmake